CLAMP-IT/moodle-block_clampmail/README.md

 1. Quickmail assumes that `$CFG->tempdir` is in `$CFG->dataroot`.
 This
 limitation exists because Quickmail uses `email_to_user`.
 2. Make sure your email service supports zip files, otherwise they will be filtered.

+### Alternate emails

+Teachers may define alternate emails for sending.
+These are available course-wide for anyone with the proper role.

 ## Installation